Date: 2017-12-25 (and 2022-12-06)

 The kernel (= the core) of Windows and the kernel of Linux are written in a computer-language named "C".
 Other parts of Windows are written in a language named "C++".

-Code in C or C++ can not be understood by the computer directly.
-The computer can only process socalled "machine code", which consists of pure numbers, stored in bytes of memory.
 Although that kind of machine code could be written directly (or slightly abstracted in the language "Assembler"), there are some disadvantages, as machine code is dependend on the type of the processor in the computer, while C-code is (to a certain extent) system-independent.

 So, if C is used, a program is needed, to translate C-code (source code) into machine code (executable files, ".exe"-files on Windows).
 Such a progam is called a "compiler".